-The Black Doll is a short story I decided to complete to help me get over my xenophobia of completing The Excitement.
-(Laugh, out loud.)
+The Black Doll is a short story I needed to complete to help me get over my xenophobia of finishing The Excitement.
+LOL

 In The Black Doll as well The Excitement, hope springs eternal.
 The good will overcome the bad and what is left will be really good.

 Don’t kill the really good.
 That goes with all things in life, literature, and love.

 With that my friends and intelligence, who are always getting paid to watch, I give you, finished, The Black Doll.

 This will allow me to finish Chapter 8 of The Excitement, The Town With Mean Eyes.

 Earthy closed her eyes and pushed the bed covers up under her chin with warm hands.
 Outside, the wind blew cold against the logs and shuttered windows of her sheltered cabin.
 Under her pillows and quilts, she lay, comfortable and safe.
 Polly nudged her from behind and they snuggled together in a shared warmth.
 Today will be a good day, Earthy thought.

 Polly and Earthy weren’t really sisters, but you couldn’t tell them that.
 They spent every waking moment together.
 Every sleeping moment, however, was a separate matter.